Playground: A Festival of Independent Student Work

 Devised works include theatre, dance, and musical performances, as well as mixed media projects, films, installations, puppetry, murals, song cycles, and light shows.
 The festival’s performance schedule encourages audiences to attend multiple shows over the three-day festival.

-A number of pieces performed at Playground have gone on to be produced throughout the United States and students have created their own professional theatre companies.
+A number of pieces performed at Playground have gone on to be produced throughout the United States and students have created their own professional theatre companies including:

-The PigPen Theater Company recently completed a critically acclaimed run Off-Broadway, released their first CD, and will be performing in Chicago from September through November, 2013.
+The PigPen Theater Company completed a critically acclaimed run Off-Broadway, released their first CD, and is touring nationally with their concert series.